The Bankrate promise

 USDA guarantee fee

 The USDA guarantee fee is one of the costs you’ll pay to obtain a USDA loan, which is only available to borrowers in designated rural areas and has no down payment requirement.
-The guarantee fee is paid upfront and annually, with the upfront fee equal to 1 percent of the loan and the annual fee equal to 0.35 percent.
+You’ll pay the guarantee fee upfront and annually, with the upfront fee equal to a maximum of 3.5 percent of the loan and the annual fee equal to no more than 0.5 percent.

 VA funding fee

 VA loans also have no down payment requirement, but are available exclusively to service members, veterans and surviving spouses.
 While there is no mortgage insurance required for these loans, there is a funding fee that ranges from 1.25 percent to 3.3 percent of the loan, depending on whether you’re making a down payment (and the size of it, if so) and if this is your first time obtaining a VA loan.
-This funding fee doesn’t have to be paid, in some circumstances.
+This funding fee doesn’t have to be paid for some exempt servicemembers, veterans and surviving spouses.

 Mortgage insurance FAQ